D-Day’s 24 hours changed 20th century, and Europe, forever

 He left the bloodied beach late that afternoon, completely separated from his company, which had lost all officers and many non-commissioned officers.

-Wandering around in a daze of fatigue, he fell asleep in a field.
-When he awoke in the morning, he was “surrounded by dead people — American and German.”
+Wandering around in a daze of fatigue, “I fell down in a field someplace and I went to sleep.
+When I woke up in the morning, I saw that I was surrounded by dead people — American and German.”

 All these decades later, he is back at the same shores, walking across the immaculate lawns covered with white gravestones and pondering the sacrifice.